 In 1919, a mob terrorized North Omaha in ways that continue to affect the area to this day, almost a century later.

-It began when a young white girl accused an African American man of assaulting her.
+It began when a white girl accused an African American man of assaulting her.
 It ended when the Army sent troops to establish a safe zone around the Near North Side.
 Between those two events, two days passed; the city’s mayor was hung, only to be saved in the final moments; a Black man named Will Brown was beaten, tortured, shot, lynched, decimated and burnt; a white mob nearly destroyed the brand-new Douglas County Courthouse; at least one other man was murdered; the city’s police force was overwhelmed; and the mayor’s plea to the governor to send National Guard troops fell on deaf ears.

 This act of mob terrorism established Omaha’s harsh redlining practice, in place into the 1960s, which was a strict housing segregation practice that prevented several generations of African Americans from leaving the Near North Side neighborhood.
 In turn, this exacerbated the City of Omaha’s approach to Blacks, forcing a policy of benign neglect that continues to affect the community today.